ESG Information

 Human Capital Evidences

-1 Management strategy (definition) Management and Sustainability Report - Strategic Map 2020-2022, Findeter's Strategic Plan has a specific strategic objective for Human Resources.
-(Objective 17); 5.2 Our People
+1 Management strategy (definition) Management and Sustainability Report - Strategic Map 2023-2026, Findeter's Strategic Plan has a specific strategic objective for Human Resources.; 7 Human talent management

 Good Governance Code: Human Resources Policy